mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/openness-extensibility.md

 We recognize the need for our customers to be able to migrate away from the Mendix Platform, should they wish to do so we offer the following options:

 * **ESCROW** – grants you access to the source code of the platform in the event of insolvency on the part of Mendix
-* **Access to your models** even if you cancel your subscription, enabling you to use the rich visual content of the model towards re-engineering in another platform or technology.
+* **Access to your models (which you own)** even if you cancel your subscription, enabling you to use the rich visual content of the model towards re-engineering in another platform or technology.
 * **The Mendix Platform SDK** enables you to programmatically access your models to automate the migration of your Apps to other platforms and 3Gl.
+* **Your applications data is stored inside an SQL database** of your choice, owned and accessible by you at all times.

 For details, see [How Can I Avoid Being Locked in to the Mendix Platform?](vendor-lockin#avoid-lockin)